 Tonight, however, I was a little tired from the flight and travel so I thought I would just get some Togo from somewhere nearby and take it back to the room.
 I headed just across the road to a local Whataburger.
 If you are not familiar, this is a fast-food chain that as the name says focuses on the celebration of the burger.

-On some level, it seemed silly staying in a nice resort eating some fast food.
+On some level, it seemed silly to stay in a nice resort eating some fast food.
 But hey sometimes you want what you want.

 Day Two at Eilan Hotel & Spa